 - Take reasonable steps to ensure that any sub-contractors or suppliers from whom they source goods and/or services for ultimate use by us also adhere to these requirements; and

-- Bring any actual or potential cases of modern slavery to the attention of our global HR Director immediately for further investigation using our Financial Accuracy and Compliance Hotline.
+- Bring any actual or potential cases of modern slavery to the attention of our global HR Director immediately for further investigation using our Ethics & Compliance Hotline.

 Audits and non-compliance